canonical/k8s-snap/docs/src/snap/howto/backup-restore.md

 ```

-## Installing Velero
+## Install Velero

-To install Velero we get the a binary from the [releases page on
+Download the Velero binary from the
-github][releases] and place it in our `PATH`.
-In this case we install the
+[releases page on github][releases] and place it in our `PATH`.
+In this case we
-v1.14.1 Linux binary for AMD64 under `/usr/local/bin`:
+install the v1.14.1 Linux binary for AMD64 under `/usr/local/bin`:

 ```bash
 wget https://github.com/vmware-tanzu/velero/releases/download/v1.14.0/velero-v1.14.0-linux-amd64.tar.gz